 - A $200 annual airline fee credit to use for incidental air travel fees at one qualifying airline of your choice

-- A $100 statement credit for Global Entry — or $85 credit for TSA PreCheck — every four years
+- A $100 statement credit for Global Entry every four years — or an $85 credit for TSA PreCheck every 4.5 years

 - The option to enroll in Gold Elite status with both Hilton Honors and Marriott Bonvoy

 And the perks don’t end there.
 The Platinum Card® from American Express also offers complimentary access to airport lounges through the Global Lounge Collection and complimentary benefits at hotels that participate in the Fine Hotels and Resorts program.
 Plus, you’ll earn five points per $1 spent on purchases for flights booked either through AmexTravel.com or directly with an airline, and hotels booked through AmexTravel.com.